 It is a primary source of news, information, entertainment, and social interaction.
 To understand its evolution, Pew conducts surveys and qualitative research that tracks and analyzes how Americans use digital technology, and the ways in which online activity affects their families, communities, health, educational pursuits, politics, and workplace activities.

-The post Experts Optimistic About the Next 50 Years of Digital Life appeared first on Pew Research Center: Internet, Science & Tech.
+The post 2.
+Parents, their children and school during the pandemic appeared first on Pew Research Center: Internet, Science & Tech.